The Web address of this

 _ 2) Evolve agreement among your

-Then use this to monitor your effectiveness together, over
+Then use it to monitor your effectiveness together, over

 time.